pukanito/focustrap/focusable/README.md

 const focus = new Focusable(element)
 focus.focusables // Array of focusable elements
 ```
 - `element`: The element, which subtree to search for focusable elements.
-Defaults to `document`.
+Defaults to `document.documentElement`.

 ### Properties